contribe/contribe/README.md

 Contribe.se
 ====================

-Based on Agency Jekyll theme which is based on [Agency bootstrap theme ](http://startbootstrap.com/templates/agency/)
+Based on Agency Jekyll theme

 # How to use